On this page

 Debugging

-Verify the configuration and payload are correct and check if there are any suspicious debug messages during debugging.
-If everything appears to be right, check the value of eventUploadThreshold or eventUploadPeriodMillis.
-Events are queued and sent in batches by default, which means they are not immediately dispatched to the server.
-Ensure that you have waited for the events to be sent to the server before checking for them in the charts.
+Verify that the configuration and payload are correct, and check for any suspicious debug messages during debugging.
+If everything appears correct, check the value of eventUploadThreshold or eventUploadPeriodMillis.
+The SDK queues events and sends them in batches by default, so it doesn't dispatch them to the server immediately.
+Wait for the SDK to send the events to the server before you check for them in the charts.

 Log